-A financial asset (unless it is a trade receivable without a significant financing component that is initially measured at the transaction price) is initially measured at fair value plus, for an item not at FVTPL, transaction costs that are directly attributable to its acquisition.
-Transactions costs of financial assets carried at FVTPL are expensed in profit or loss.
+A financial asset (unless it is a trade receivable without a significant financing component that is initially measured at the transaction price) is initially measured at fair value plus, for an item not at fair value through profit or loss, transaction costs that are directly attributable to its acquisition.
+Transactions costs of financial assets carried at fair value through profit or loss are expensed in profit or loss.